How do parents or teachers perform testing and assign grades to students using the ULAT curriculum?

 2. Oral or written tests (focusing on discrete skills)

 However, who is evaluating the student?
 Is it a trained world language teacher, a classroom teacher who does not speak the language being taught or a parent who similarly does not speak the language in question?
-There will be a big difference between how many of these elements the parent, the non-language teacher and the trained language teacher will be able to take into consideration in light of their respective knowledge or lack of knowledge of the language.
+There will be a big difference between how many of the above-mentioned elements that the parent, the non-language teacher and the trained language teacher will be able to take into consideration in light of their respective knowledge or lack of knowledge of the language.

-SUGGESTIONS FOR TRAINED WORLD LANGUAGE TEACHERS
+SUGGESTIONS FOR TRAINED LANGUAGE TEACHERS

 Trained world language teachers are able to take all of the three above elements into consideration in evaluating their students’ progress, and undoubtedly will want to add another element or two of their own choice.
 Consequently, in their case, I highly recommend giving consideration to all of the following suggestions and reflections on student evaluation:

 For giving our students a reason to apply themselves in their language studies, nothing beats a trip to the nation where the language that your student is learning is the official language.
 Other types of experiences are motivating as well, such as befriending a foreign student, hosting an exchange student or international online communication.
 Nonetheless, a far simpler and motivating kind of experience that you can regularly provide your students is…testing.
-Whereas a test may not generate the warm, fuzzy feelings of interpersonal relationships, provided that your students are concerned about their G.P.A., it is an event which focuses their attention, moves them to intense repetition and marshalls the very best of their capacities – that is, as long as the test rides that fine line between challenging and impossible.
+Whereas a test may not generate the warm, fuzzy feelings of interpersonal relationships, provided that your students are concerned about their G.P.A., it is an event which focuses their attention, moves them to intense repetition and summons the very best of their capacities – that is, as long as the test rides that fine line between challenging and impossible.

 Therefore, while awaiting the opportunity for international travel or communication, teachers do well to craft strategic exams that truly test that which they have as their objective for the student.
 The reason for this is simple.
 That ability which you test is that for which students will prepare themselves.
 If we claim that we believe in the primacy of oral communication, for example, and yet provide our students exclusively with text-based tests, which are far easier to structure and evaluate, we are kidding ourselves.
 What we esteem, and therefore teach, must line up perfectly with what we test.
 The weight we give to the various elements making up a student’s grade speaks volumes about what we really expect of our students.